Theitfixer85/myepg/README.md

 ## EPG for IPTV ##
 ------------------

-Simple epg for USA networks & some other USA/UK channels.
+Simple epg for USA networks & some other USA/UK channels

 Just add